Stephen Oluwole Awokoya: Comprehensive education

 Awokoya and the Action Group's comprehensive approach to education, especially introducing indigenous goals, was not the first in colonial Africa.
 Ghana, then called Gold Coast, had a leg up in indigenous focused development, a staple of Awokoya's educational policies.
 In 1951, Nkrumah and the minister for education in Ghana had introduced an accelerated indigenous development plan for education, which included universal primary education without fees, similar to Awokoya's line of thought.
 Awokoya's approach to education was to be less derivative in structure and approach of knowledge dissemination but should introduce more indigenous methods and ideas.
 He also sought a less inhibiting educational program.
 He attacked what he felt was the primary motive of colonial education: to limit the minds of indigenous Africans in achievements in science and technology and to imbibe in them the benefits of agriculture and farming.
 He felt, the result was leading to a dependency on imports, with little base for industrial growth and confining traditional Africans to the background in knowledge and production.
 Awokoya's policy was to make education a necessary catalyst for local production of goods, the development and acquiesce to modern science and technology and upliftment of the minds and souls of Africans.
 A major critical measure of the policy was also to produce indigenous graduates who can administer the various local, regional and central administrative organs and structures.
 Awokoya also challenged the dominance of males in education; at the time the ratio was about 4:1.

 Most of the education policies of the era led to the doubling of major indices including budgetary allocations to education.
 Primary school enrollment, number of teachers and primary schools all showed significant growth.

 Beyond ministerial duties

-He left his position as minister after arguments with Awolowo about education funding; Awokoya desired free UPE while Awolowo was skeptical.
+He left his position as minister after arguments with Obafemi Awolowo about education funding; Awokoya desired free UPE while Awolowo was skeptical.
 Also both men were fighting for recognition as originators of the universal primary education.
 He formed his own party, the Nigerian Peoples Party, but was not well received by the public.

 His policies have had their share of critics.
 Many denounced the failure of the universal primary education.
 A lot of the criticism drew on attempts to nationalize the scheme, which ended up costing more than 35% of the federal budget, increased unemployment and underemployment, and loosened educational standards.